All I Really Want (Kim Lukas song)

 "All I Really Want" is a song by English Italy-based singer Kim Lukas.
-The song was released in 1999 as the lead single from Lukas's debut album, With a K. The song reached the top 10 in Austria, Canada, Denmark, and Italy.
+The song was released in June 1999 as the lead single from Lukas's debut album, With a K. The song reached the top 10 in Austria, Canada, Denmark, and Italy.

 Background

-"All I Really Want" is a dance song played in 128.4 beats per measure and in an E minor key.
+"All I Really Want" is an Italo dance song played in 128.4 beats per measure and in an E minor key.
 Lukas had the song sent to Dbone music through her producer, Roberto Turatti.
-Kim Lukas states on the lyrics of the song, "Most of my lyrics are based on general situations that people experience but also some of my own personal experiences."
-Kim also said she was incredible with the song's chart performance; "It seemed like a dream at the time."
+Kim Lukas states on the lyrics of the song, "Most of my lyrics are based on general situations that people experience but also some of my own personal experiences".
+Kim also said she was incredible with the song's chart performance: "It seemed like a dream at the time."
 The song's music video was made by BlissCo Media and released by BMG and Jive.